msquareco/web/README.md

 ## Project Overview

-This web application serves as a platform for [Your Organization/Project Name].
+This web application serves as a platform for MSQUARECO.COM .
 It includes various pages such as the homepage, about page, and contact page, along with components for consistent header and footer across all pages.

 ## File Structure

 The project is organized as follows:

 ```
-web-application
+docs
 ├── index.html
 ├── about.html
 ├── contact.html